Retirement Investment Options

 Unless you have a particularly high income and you're able to sock away a ton of money during your working years, your nest egg typically won’t be large enough to generate enough income on its own without you having to cannibalize it.

-How did this model ever become the preferred retirement plan - hoping that you die before your dwindling savings are all gone?
+How did this model ever become the preferred approach to preparing for retirement?
+Hoping that you die before your dwindling savings are all gone is a serious retirement plan?

 Retirement Investment Options - #3 - Brick